 Burial insurance coverage was designed to provide an affordable option to pay for senior’s funeral expenses.
 These plans are also called funeral insurance and final expense insurance.
 These different plan names are just marketing terms used by various life insurance companies.

 Whole life insurance covers you for your entire life with consistent monthly premiums.
 As long as these monthly premiums are paid, your policy will never expire.
 This is paramount when obtaining coverage meant specifically to cover your funeral expenses.

-Policy amounts range from $2,000 – $40,000, making funeral insurance an affordable option.
+Policy amounts range from $2,000 – $40,000, making funeral insurance for seniors an affordable option.
 Traditional whole life insurance begins at around $50,000 and extends into the millions.
 The higher your death benefit, the more you will pay in premiums.